raamnath025/Project-1/README.md

 # Research Questions:
 - What's leading to the highest level of RN attrition?
 (Uzma)
 - What is the attrition of RNs when compared against the broader healthcare attrition?
 (Ram/Jessica)
-    - RN attrition compared to attrition among other healthcare professionals
+    - RN attrition compared to attrition among other healthcare professionals.
 - Which region has the highest level of RN attrition and why?
 (Sami/Denton)
     - Level of COVID rates in comparison to attrition by region - how much did the COVID cases per capita play a role in attrition?
 - What is the level of RN attrition based on tenure?
 (Juliana)